octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/listAlertsForOrg.md

 </td></tr>
 <tr><td>before</td><td>no</td><td>

 A cursor, as given in the [Link header](https://docs.github.com/rest/overview/resources-in-the-rest-api#link-header).
-If specified, the query only searches for results before this cursor.
+If specified, the query only searches for events before this cursor.

 </td></tr>
 <tr><td>after</td><td>no</td><td>

 A cursor, as given in the [Link header](https://docs.github.com/rest/overview/resources-in-the-rest-api#link-header).
-If specified, the query only searches for results after this cursor.
+If specified, the query only searches for events after this cursor.

 </td></tr>
 <tr><td>page</td><td>no</td><td>